 - Enhanced social opportunities.
 A great smile is one of the best first impressions you can make and can make you appear open, friendly and happy.

-- White smiles minimize the appearance of lines and wrinkles, and gives you a younger overall appearance.
+- White smiles minimize the appearance of lines and wrinkles and give you a younger overall appearance.

 - White smiles also give the impression of healthiness.

 - Teeth whitening is one of the most affordable options for cosmetic dental treatment, although prices vary greatly depending on whether you choose over-the-counter whitening kits, take-home whitening kits, or have the treatment performed in-office.

 - Great teeth can improve your overall appearance.